supermileage/telemetry-web/README.md

 ## Cloud Resources

-In addition to setting up the resources as required by the gcp-deployment-script, we'll need to manually set up our OAuth consent screen (for a clientId), and the Maps JavaScript API (make a key and restrict it to only be able to call from specific referrers for the Maps API specifically).
+In addition to setting up the resources as required by the gcp-deployment-script, we'll need to manually set up our OAuth consent screen (for a clientId), and also input the projectId within `config/config.js`.